plotly/documentation/README.md

 Here's what those mean:

 * name [required]
- * a human-readable name that will show up for the example
+ * a human-readable name that will show up for the example section
+* description [required]
+ * description of the example section, as used in meta description tags
 * has_thumnail [required]
  * is a thumbnail image associated with this grouping?
-* relative_url [optional]
+* relative_url [required]
- * when a user clicks on this group, what url are they redirected to?
+ * when a user clicks on this group, what url are they redirected to
 * order [optional]
  * you can specify the order of none, some, or all the subdirectories of the branch